DonovanAdrian/Gifty/README.md

 aims at eliminating the double-buying of gifts.
 My personal goal here was to offer something to my family that would give an extra layer of confidence when buying gifts for each other.
-Getting two of everything isn't as fun as it sounds!
+Getting two of everything isn't usually as fun as it sounds!

-## How Well Does This Work?
-While Gifty is far from perfect, I was able to bring it up to full functionality in early 2020!
-Since then, Gifty has experienced significant change since it's early Android Application days.
-This includes a smooth and simple user interface, rich notifications based on various user interactions, and useful moderation tools.
-Did I mention that Gifty is FREE?
-To accomplish this, I enlisted Google Firebase to follow through with all database and hosting operations, while I handled all the data processing operations with the code written here.
-Speaking of the code written here, there is plenty of progress to be made.
-While my time has worn thin,
-I still try to make small steps towards my big goal as of late - v1.3, which employs a more fleshed out Secret Santa system, Backup functionality, redone look and feel, and better reliability for all kinds of users.
-While none of these features are particularly fancy or new, they are interesting challenges for me to solve that are taking more time than expected.

 ## What Are Some Possible Use Cases For This Program?
 As mentioned before, the primary use for this program is to be utilized as a gift list registry for my family.
 As such, this could easily be used among families, friends, clubs, parties...
 You name it!
+Ideally, this should only be deployed in "small" use cases.
+Overall this was only designed with one family in mind, with the ability to "expand" to a larger group...
+But not the world.
+Speaking of...
 It should be noted that I have NO current plans to release this to the world besides this repository on GitHub.
-As a result, the strengths of this system rely on SMALL instances being deployed, especially with Firebase's stringent data limits.
+As a result, the strengths of this system rely on the "small" use cases being deployed, especially with Firebase's stringent (free) data limits.

 ## Do You Have Any Other Plans For This Program?
-At this time, I am in the process of adding various functions that will improve the user experience for moderators and normal users alike.
-Some planned features are listed in the "Projects" section of my GitHub profile, which will be added as they are created/planned.
+I've been hard at work bringing Gifty up to the point where it is now...
+It's been a passion project for over 5 years.
+It started as an Android app in 2018 and evolved into a "web-app" as time went on.
+As of writing this at the beginning of 2024, I'm going to start winding down on my plans for this project.
+Any latent ideas that I had for this project will trickle it's way into this repository someday.

 ## How Do I Set This Up For My Family And Friends?